gtd/lite_config/README.md

 Of course any valid YAML will work, but it works particularly nicely with simple hashes and arrays.

+#### ERB Config Files

+You might want part of your config file to be dynamic, the most obvious use of which would be to inject secrets from an environment variables.
+You do so by adding an `.erb` extension to the file.
+For instance if you have the file `config/options.yml.erb` you could pull in a secret key from the environment like this:

+    development:
+      secret_key: abc123
+    production:
+      secret_key: <%= ENV['SECRET_KEY'] %>

 #### Flat Config Files

 Do you ever cringe when your config file uses advanced YAML features do duplicate the exact same hash for every